Inca Garcilaso de la Vega: Early life

-When Gómez was young, his father abandoned his mother and married a much younger Spanish woman.
-As such, Gómez lived with his mother, her husband Juan de Pedroche, her Inca family and had two daughters, De la Vega's half-sisters Ana Ruíz, who went on to marry Martín de Bustinza, and Luisa de Herrera, who married Pedro Márquez de Galeoto (one of their children was Alonso Márquez de Figueroa).
+When Gómez was young, his father abandoned his mother and married a much younger Spanish noblewoman, doña Luisa Martel, who was only four years older than Gómez.
+As such, Gómez lived with his mother, her husband Juan de Pedroche, her Inca family and her two daughters, De la Vega's half-sisters Ana Ruíz, who went on to marry Martín de Bustinza, and Luisa de Herrera, who married Pedro Márquez de Galeoto (one of their children was Alonso Márquez de Figueroa).
 His first language was Quechua, but he also learned Spanish from early boyhood.
 He lived with his mother's family for the first ten years of his life before his father took the boy into his household and gave him an education.
+Garcilaso was taught by Juan de Cuéllar, a canon of the Cathedral of Cusco, who instructed boys his age, mostly mestizos or descendants of Inca rulers, including the sons of Francisco and Gonzalo Pizarro, in grammar and the sciences.
+Gómez also learned to interpret quipus and soon became skilled at reading them.
+At age fifteen, in 1554, when his father was appointed corregidor and justicia mayor of Cusco, Gómez served as his secretary, gaining firsthand contact with the conquistadors.
+He also recalled meeting his cousin, the Inca Sayri Túpac, son of Manco Inca with whom he shared a ritual drink of chicha from a silver qero.
 Garcilaso received an inheritance when his father died in 1559.
 The next year, at the age of 21, he left Peru for Spain.

 Travel to Spain

 Suárez de Figueroa reached Spain in 1561 while there was still fighting in his native country under the conquest.
+He may have studied Latin in Seville under the tutelage of Pedro Sánchez de Herrera.
 The Spanish did not achieve their final victory until 1572.
 He traveled to Montilla, where he met his father's brother, Alonso de Vargas, who acted as the young man's protector and helped him make his way.
 The younger man soon traveled to Madrid to seek official acknowledgement as his father's son from the Crown, and he was allowed to take the name of Garcilaso de la Vega.
 Also referred to as "El Inca" or "Inca Garcilaso de la Vega", he received an informal education in Spain.
 Together with his uncle's support, gaining his father's name helped him integrate into Spanish society.